jamisoncrawford/hancock/README.md

 Missing character values (`NA`) where treated similarly to numeric data.
 Values cleaned using regular expressions and calls to function `unique()` to determine the most encompassing and distinguishing regular expressions.
 Low-frequency character values detected with `table()` were visually inspected within the raw data, with confirmed values entered, concatenated, and input manually.
 Categorical variables were coerced to factors where appropriate.

+## Manual Scraping Process

+Rotated PDFs, available in the "Rotated PDFs" folder, are visually inspected, while variables of interest are recorded in *Excel*.
+Additional variables, apart from those targeted, are included and defined in *codebook.md*, located in the master branch of the present repository.
+Each PDF page and occurrence number are checked between page transitions to ensure alignment.

 ## Accuracy

 The following addresses the variable detection accuracy for each document scrape.
 Using the above treatment of OCR error detection, data were then visually inspected using a paired reviewing process in which the analyst reads each data point in each record, variable-wise, and an assistant confirms whether each datum was correct.